 The castle nut and end plate are two essential parts of an AR-15.
-They are situated on the end of the receiver and are necessary for the proper and reliable performance of your AR pattern rifle or pistol.
+They are situated on the receiver's end and are necessary for the proper and reliable performance of your AR platform rifle or pistol.

 Castellated nuts, also known as castle nuts are used in various items.
-They have notches on one end that give an appearance similar to the battlements of a castle, which is why they are called castle nuts.
-They are used to lock the nut in place so that it can remain in its position and resist vibrations.
+They have notches on one end that appear similar to a castle's battlements, which is why they are called castle nuts.
+They are used to lock the nut in place to remain in its position and resist vibrations.

 The end plate is placed on the back of the receiver, keeping the rear takedown pin detent and spring in place, allowing your AR to function correctly.
 Moreover, the end plate also protects the rear of the lower receiver.

 Castle nuts and end plates are two potential customization avenues for your rifle.
 And, if you’re looking to create a unique custom build, there’s no better parts source than Wing Tactical.
 We partner with top manufacturers to offer the best of the best components in today’s small arms market.

 If you need help with a project, would like assistance finding a product, or simply want to talk through your next build, reach out to our dedicated customer service team for support anytime.

 Why use aftermarket castle nut and end plate setups?

 Many manufacturers make aftermarket castle nuts and end plates for AR-15s.
 These parts have many features that make them better than standard AR-15 castle nuts.
 Companies like PWS make a ratchet lock castle nut and end plate system, which allows you to have the stability and solid fit of a staked castle nut and ease of removal of a non-staked castle nut.
 Such setups can be great for competition-shooting rifles.